adamhinkle1/UltimaV/README.md

 ## How To Use

-You will need to copy the file path to {saved.gam} and paste into source code.
+You will need to copy the file path to {saved.gam}
-Run program, input stats and items desired.
+Run program, input file path, stats and items desired.
 Reopen game and enjoy!